Troubleshooting

 brew uninstall tok0 # or the manager you used

 If you hit a problem not covered here, run tok0 doctor —json and attach the output to the issue.
-It includes versions, config, hook signatures, and recent meter activity (no command output) — enough for us to reproduce in 90% of cases.
+It includes versions, config, hook signatures, and recent meter activity (no command output) — enough to reproduce in roughly 90% of cases.